neumino/neumino.github.io/movies.md

-### A Bad Moms Christmas
+### Batman vs. Two-Face
-*Released on 2017-11-03, vote average 5.2*
+*Released on 2017-11-14, vote average 8*

-In this comedy a few  titular under-appreciated and over-burdened friends cope with the stresses of the most wonderful time of year as their own mothers visit for the holidays.
+Former Gotham City District Attorney Harvey Dent, one side of his face scarred by acid, goes on a crime spree based on the number &#39;2&#39;.
+All of his actions are decided by the flip of a defaced, two-headed silver dollar.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/fPLTUwxGjms?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/1lgWIi8a9UU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>